 Our future cash flow may not be sufficient to meet our obligations and commitments.
 If we are unable to generate sufficient cash flow from operations in the future to service our indebtedness and to meet our other commitments, we will be required to adopt one or more alternatives, such as refinancing or restructuring our indebtedness, selling material assets or operations or seeking to raise additional debt or equity capital.
 These actions may not be effected on a timely basis or on satisfactory terms or at all, and these actions may not enable us to continue to satisfy our capital requirements.
-In addition, our existing or future debt agreements, including the indentures governing the senior secured notes and senior unsecured notes and the senior secured racial requirements could result in a event of default which, if not cured or waived, could result in the acceleration of all of our indebtedness.
+In addition, our existing or future debt agreements, including the indentures governing the senior secured notes and senior unsecured notes and the senior secured credit facility agreement may contain restrictive covenants prohibiting us from adopting any of these alternatives.
+Our failure to comply with these covenants could result in an event of default which, if not cured or waived, could result in the acceleration of all of our indebtedness.
 See also Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources.